asadprodhan/Reducing-storage-space-by-converting-Nanopore-fast5-to-slow5-using-slow5tools/README.md

 ```

-**If there are more than one directory, then the conversion can be looped through the directories using the following bash script**
+**If there are more than one directory, then the file conversion can be looped through the directories using the following bash script**